 All horses like treats.
 Bring an apple.
-A won’t approach you yet.
+They may not approach you yet.
 So, leave it far enough away so that the horse feels safe.
 Then, it will come and take the apple.
 The next time you visit, the horse will allow you to be closer.
 Eventually, it will take it out of your hand.
 Then, it will enable you to touch it and pet it.
 It learns you are a friend.

 Use a mantra or sutra like an apple.
 Over time, your mind will respond to your gentleness like the wild horse.
 It will react to your gentleness and go in the direction you desire.
 It will learn to follow your lead.
 Meditation will become very easy.
-When the mind understands the benefit, all you need to do is set the proper intention.
-The mind will start the mediation process more quickly and easily because it’s a pleasant experience.
+When the mind understands the benefit, all that’s needed is the proper intention.
+The mediation process will be more spontaneous because it’s a pleasant experience.
 Even our wild hyperactive mind will respond to this gentle approach.

 If you use a Mantra, then use them with kindness.
-Most forms of meditation are meant to be enjoyable.
+Meditation should be enjoyable.
 The mind likes the easy route and will return to the “path of least resistance.”
 If you find yourself off track, gently return to the process.
 So, remember, be gentle.
 Take it easy.